 As a security provider focused solely on fraud detection and prevention, Easy Solutions has a unique perspective on fraud as it occurs around the world.
 Trends like the adoption of digital payment services and mobile device use vary by geography, and have a direct influence on fraud.
-Here are five trends we are watching in Europe that will impact fraud in both the short- and long-term.
-Read more
+Here are five trends we are watching as it relates to fraud in Europe, that will likely impact the landscape in both the short- and long-term.

 I recently shared my thoughts with Dark Reading on why email is worth saving.
 In the piece, we ask ‘What if an Internet-scale, federated policy, authentication, and enforcement framework for trusted email delivery were available?’
 It is, it’s called the DMARC specification, and we should be using it.
 Read more